PHIL 325: Karl Marx's Social and Political Thought

 PHIL 325-001: Marx's Soc/Poli Thought

 This course will situate Karl Marx’s theory of political economy and critique of capitalism in terms of his broader philosophical commitments to materialism and humanism.
 With this in mind, we will examine key ideas such as historical materialism, ideology, labor, alienation, capital and commodity fetishism in both their narrow uses in Marxian political economy and as concepts with broader philosophical import.
-Marxian philosophy will also be situated in terms of key influences both on and of Marx.
+Marxian philosophy will also be situated in terms of Hegelian dialectic, Feuerbachian humanism and Kantian critique.

 Course Information from the University Catalog

 Study and evaluation of Marx's social and political ideas based on writings selected from several phases of his career.
 Examination of relation of Marx's thought to post-Marxian socialist theory and practice.
-May not be repeated for credit.
+Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.